It supplies motor and sensory innervation to the upper limb.

 Horner syndrome (ptosis, miosis, and anhidrosis) can occur due to loss of sympathetic T1 input.
 Pupil constriction is the result of unopposed parasympathetic entry into the eye.

-The most common site of injury to the ulnar nerve is near the elbow.
+The most common injury site to the ulnar nerve is near the elbow.
 Nerve pathology can be caused by anatomical damage from medial epicondyle fracture, osteophyte infection, soft tissue mass, or synovitis in the elbow joint.

-The nerve can also be damaged by compression from prolonged periods of flexion of the elbow, such as sleeping, exercising, driving, writing, or talking on the phone.
+The nerve can also be damaged by compression from prolonged periods of elbow flexion, such as sleeping, exercising, driving, writing, or talking on the phone.

 Congenital laxity of the ulnar tunnel retinaculum can be seen, resulting in hypermobility of the ulnar nerve.
-This can lead to repetitive subluxation and possible anterior dislocation when the elbow is flexed.
+This can lead to repetitive subluxation and possible anterior dislocation when flexing the elbow.

-Ulnar nerve compression can also occur at the wrist due to compression through Guyon’s canal, local trauma, ganglion cysts, and compression of the external nerve.
+Ulnar nerve compression can also occur at the wrist due to compression through Guyon’s canal, local trauma, ganglion cysts, and reduction of the external nerve.

-The diagnosis of ulnar nerve injury can be made with a complete medical history, musculoskeletal and neurological physical examination.
+The diagnosis of ulnar nerve injury can be made with a complete medical history and musculoskeletal and neurological physical examination.

 However, electromyography (EMG) and nerve conduction studies can be used as an adjunct to diagnose and localize the lesion.

 The ulnar nerve is one of the three primary nerves in the arm and one of the most common compressed nerves.